-For decisions regarding any temporary local rules in effect for an event, the Committee, as used in the Rules of Golf, is typically the Captain or Captains responsible for that day's game, or the Tournament Chair(men) if for a monthly tournament.
+For decisions regarding any temporary local rules in effect for an event, the Committee, as used in the Rules of Golf, is typically the captain or captains responsible for that day's game, or the tournament chair(s) if for a monthly tournament.
 Otherwise, the Committee is all Board members present at the time any issue arises that requires a decision by the Committee.